nsheth12/canetis/README.md

-# sail-forensic-gentle
+# Echo

-This is a wrapper on top of the forced alignment library Gentle.
+Echo is a recursive forced aligner built on Gentle.
 On particularly long and/or noisy audio files, small errors have the potential to accumulate within forced aligners such as Gentle.
-In order to resolve this issue, our aligner implements the recursive algorithm described by Moreno et al. in the paper [“A Recursive Algorithm for the Forced Alignment of very Long Audio Segments”](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.649.6346&rep=rep1&type=pdf).
+In order to resolve this issue, our aligner implements the recursive algorithm described by Moreno et al. in the paper [“A Recursive Algorithm for the Forced Alignment of Very Long Audio Segments”](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.649.6346&rep=rep1&type=pdf).

 This paper proposes the creation of these so-called “anchor points” of consecutively aligned words.
 A stretch of audio is an anchor point if it contains N number of consecutive correctly aligned words.
 The aligner then continues to run recursively in the space between these anchor points until no further improvements can be attained.